-A very friendly girl, she has quickly discovered her new favourite game to play is fetch, but is then quite happy to collapse in a comfy corner and snooze.
+A very friendly girl, she has quickly discovered her new favourite game to play is fetch, but afterwards she is quite happy to collapse in a comfy corner and snooze.

-Sarah could live with a family with children following a successful meeting at the centre, but cannot be re-homed with any other cats or dogs.
+Sarah could live with a family with any age children following a successful meeting at the centre but can’t be re-homed with any other cats or dogs.

 The process to adopt any of these pets is simple and begins with applicants completing a ‘Homefinder’ form.

 This can either be completed online or in-house at the Blue Cross centre on Bourne Hill, Wherstead.